03 Using R syntax

 raw_texts <- LargeDataSetForText$new()

-Now you have an empty data set.
 To fill this object with raw texts different methods are available depending on the file type you use for storing raw texts.

 .txt files